 The Human Resources, Compensation and Governance Committee was in existence up to October 12, 2006 and consisted of three directors, Richard D. McGraw (Committee Chairman), Helmut Hofmann, and Geoffrey F. Hyland.
-On October 12, 2006 this Committee continued as the Human Resources and Compensation Committee ("HRC Committee") and now consists of Geoffrey Hyland (Committee Chair), Helmut Hofmann, Rick McGraw and Laurie Bennett.
+On October 12, 2006 this Committee continued as the Human Resources and Compensation Committee ("HRC Committee") and now consists of Geoffrey Hyland (Committee Chair), Peter van Schaik, Richard McGraw and Laurie Bennett.
 These members are all independent as defined in Multilateral Instrument 52-110.
-To assist it in achieving its goals, the HRC Committee may call on the assistance of compensation consultants from time to time.
-The HRC Committee is responsible for recommending, to the Board of Directors for approval, the remuneration package of the senior officers and business unit managers of the Corporation.
-The remuneration of the senior officers and business unit managers of the Corporation consists of four components: base salary, annual bonus program, long-term stock option program and in certain cases long term incentive arrangements.
+To assist it in achieving its goals, the HRC Committee retained the services of Mercers, a compensation consultant, to review the Corporation's senior executive compensation arrangements during the last fiscal year.
+The consultant concluded that the Corporation's senior executive compensation arrangements are competitive and reasonable for companies of the Corporation's size and industry type.
+The consultant concluded that the Corporation's senior executive compensation arrangements were competitive and reasonable.
+The HRC Committee is responsible for recommending, for approval by the Board of Directors, the remuneration package of the senior officers and business unit managers of the Corporation. remuneration of the senior officers and business unit managers of the Corporation consists of four components: base salary, annual bonus program, long-term stock option program and in certain cases long term incentive arrangements.